The champignon (Agaricus campestris L., 1753) is an edible mushroom belonging to the family of Agaricaceae.

 Microscopic analysis shows spores of ovoid, brown in mass, of 6.5-8 × 4.5-6 μm.

-Agaricus campestris is among the most cultivated field mushrooms both in Italy and worldwide.
+Agaricus campestris is the most common and collected spontaneous champignon.

 Uses and Traditions –